Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Wireless Access Backhaul

 \subsection{Basic Procedures}

-The WAB-node attachment -- or WAB-node integration -- procedure begins with the setup of the WAB-MT, which connects to the BH-gNB as a standard \gls{ue} using conventional 5G access procedures.
-Once authorized by the BH-5GC, the WAB-MT establishes one or more BH PDU sessions with the BH-5GC’s \gls{upf}.
+The WAB-node attachment, also referred to as WAB-node integration, begins with the setup of the WAB-MT, which connects to the BH-gNB as a standard \gls{ue} using conventional 5G access procedures.
+Once authorized by the BH-5GC, the WAB-MT establishes one or more BH PDU sessions with the \gls{upf} of the BH-5GC.
 Multiple BH PDU sessions can be created to transport different logical interfaces or to enable differentiated traffic handling based on \gls{qos} requirements.
-These sessions constitute the foundation for carrying traffic from the WAB-gNB and its connected \glspl{ue}.
+These sessions form the foundation for carrying traffic from the WAB-gNB and its connected \glspl{ue}.

 Following the WAB-MT setup, the WAB-gNB is initialized and registers with the 5GC-Serving-UE, thereby enabling the establishment of PDU sessions for connected \glspl{ue}.
 Specifically, each UE PDU session is supported by a Data Radio Bearer (DRB) between the UE and the WAB-gNB, and by a conventional N3 \gls{gtp} tunnel between the WAB-gNB and the 5GC-Serving-UE.
-The latter is encapsulated within the BH PDU session tunnels established during the WAB-node integration phase.
+The N3 tunnel is encapsulated within the BH PDU session tunnels established during the WAB-node integration phase.

 Through the Xn interface, the WAB-gNB can establish connections with neighboring gNBs.
-These connections are tunneled through the BH network and may terminate either at the BH-gNB providing access to its co-located WAB-MT or at other \glspl{gnb} connected to the 5GC-Serving-UE.
+These connections are tunneled through the backhaul network and may terminate either at the BH-gNB serving the WAB-MT or at other \glspl{gnb} connected to the 5GC-Serving-UE.

-As the \gls{wab} node moves, the WAB-MT follows legacy \gls{ue} mobility procedures, enabling seamless handovers within the BH network.
-Moreover, the WAB-MT can request or modify BH PDU sessions on demand from the WAB-gNB as it moves across the network.
+As the \gls{wab} node moves, the WAB-MT follows legacy \gls{ue} mobility procedures.
+This behavior represents one of the key mobility features of \gls{wab}, enabling seamless handovers within the backhaul network.
+Moreover, the WAB-MT can request the establishment or modification of BH PDU sessions based on the traffic requirements of the WAB-gNB as it moves across the network.
 To prevent multi-hop across mobile \gls{wab} nodes, a WAB-MT is not allowed to hand over to a target WAB-gNB.
-This leads to star-like, single-hop logical topologies interconnecting mobile \gls{wab} nodes with the donor node.
-Single-hop connectivity, however, does not necessarily affect the BH network, which can employ any underlying technology or topology to support the user- and control-plane tunneling required by mobile \gls{wab} nodes.
+As a result, star-like, single-hop logical topologies are formed, interconnecting mobile \gls{wab} nodes with the donor node.
+However, this single-hop logical constraint does not restrict the backhaul network itself, which may employ arbitrary underlying technologies or topologies to support the user- and control-plane tunneling required by mobile \gls{wab} nodes.